jpmorganchase/fusion/docs/download.md

 ## Using the `download()` Method

 ### Overview
 The `download()` method is used to retrieve datasets from the Fusion platform.
-It supports downloading files in various formats, managing file paths, and handling parallel downloads for efficiency.
+It supports downloading files in various formats, managing file paths, and handling downloads efficiently.

 ### Syntax